lprzybylowicz/js/mahjong/Readme.txt

 Just a short version of the classic Mahjong game.
-Rules are simplified, but I hope you will enjoy the game.
-Made with JS, CSS and HTML from scratch.
+Rules are simplified, but there`s a cool chinese music in the background, enjoy! :) Made with JS, CSS and HTML from scratch.

+check out working project on: js.templatte.eu/mahjong